-If you must surrender your dog, please contact the York County SPCA to set up an appointment.
-The cost to surrender a dog is $50.
-The goal of the York County SPCA is to find a home for every adoptable animal.
-Therefore, we are unable to accept dogs with serious aggressive behavior or untreatable medical conditions.
+If you must surrender your pet, please contact the York County SPCA to set up an appointment.
+The fee to surrender a cat is $35 and the fee to surrender a dog is $50.
+If you are having financial difficulties and therefore cannot afford the surrender fee, please ask to speak with a manager to discuss the situation.
+The goal of the York County SPCA is to find a home for every adoptable animal therefore we typically do not accept surrendered pets with serious behavioral/temperament problems or untreatable medical conditions.

 Alternatives to shelter surrender